EERL-EPFL/spice-ui/README.md

 ### Keycloak

-A realm must be setup according to keycloak, with admin users assigned to the **spice-admin** role.
+A realm must be set up according to Keycloak, with admin users assigned to the **spice-admin** role.

 ## Usage